lief-project/LIEF/doc/sphinx/extended/disassembler/index.rst

 other projects like `capstone <https://www.capstone-engine.org/>`_ or more recently `Nyxstone <https://github.com/emproof-com/nyxstone>`_.

-Compared to Capstone, LIEF uses a mainstream LLVM version without any modification on the MC layer.
+Compared to Capstone, LIEF uses a mainstream LLVM version with limited modifications on the MC layer.
 On the other hand, it does not expose a C API, supports fewer architectures than Capstone, and does not expose a standalone API.